 Select the messages to download as a compressed (zipped) folder.

-- Upload the messages in an Excel workbook using the template provided at the Upload section in the sidebar.
+- Upload the messages in an Excel workbook using the template provided in the Upload section in the sidebar.

 Backup and Delete messages